 In conclusion, I would like to extend my thanks and appreciation to all members of the Pension Fund Sub-Committee and officers for their continued input to the strong governance and management arrangements of the Fund.

-CIIr Shafique Choudhary Chairman, Brent Pension Fund Sub-Committee a.
-Scheme management and advisors
+Cllr Shafique Choudhary Chairman, Brent Pension Fund Sub-Committee

 2. Management and Financial Performance